Vaishnaviii03/recipe-recommendation-api/README.md

   - `README.md`                  # 📖 Project overview and instructions

 ## 🌟 Project Overview

 The **Recipe Recommendation System** allows users to get recipe recommendations based on the ingredients they provide.
 The project is structured as follows:

-- **📊 Data Collection**: Recipes are scraped from the web using the script in the `scraping` folder.
+- **📊 Data Collection**: Recipes are scraped from the web using the script in the `scraping/` folder.
+This script collects recipe data, including ingredients, preparation methods, and images from multiple sources, saving them in CSV format for further processing.

 - **🧹 Data Preprocessing**: Raw recipe data is cleaned and processed to generate the `recipes_processed.csv` file.
+This involves cleaning ingredient lists, removing duplicates, and converting the data into a format suitable for machine learning, with ingredient vectors created for each recipe.

 - **🤖 Model Training**: A machine learning model is trained using the preprocessed data and saved as `recipe_recommendation_model.pkl`.
+The model uses cosine similarity to recommend recipes based on ingredient vectors, ensuring relevant and personalized recommendations for the user.

 - **🖥️ API**: A Flask-based API serves the recommendations, with routes defined in `route.py` and served via `app.py`.
+The API accepts user input (a list of ingredients) and returns a list of recommended recipes.
+It processes the input to generate a vector representation and calculates similarity scores to find matching recipes.

 - **🌐 Web Interface**: The API is connected to a simple web interface (`index.html`), where users can input ingredients and get recipe recommendations.
+The web interface allows for easy interaction with the recommendation system, displaying recipe suggestions.

 ## 🚀 Getting Started